Differentially Private Learning of Exponential Distributions: Simple Algorithms and Tight Bounds

 \begin{corollary} Let $P(x_m, \alpha_p)$ and $P(\tilde x_m, \tilde\alpha_p)$ be two Pareto distributions.
 If

 then $\mathrm{TV}\!\left(P(x_m,\alpha_p),\,P(\tilde x_m,\tilde\alpha_p)\right)\ \le\ \gamma$.

 \end{corollary}

 The reduction from Pareto to exponential distributions allows us to directly transfer our best-of-both exponential learner into the Pareto setting.
 By applying the logarithmic transform to the input samples, running the exponential algorithm, and then inverting the transform, we obtain an efficient private learner for Pareto distributions.
+Recall that our private exponential learner requires known bounds $0 < \lambda_{\min} < \lambda_{\max}$ on the exponential rate parameter $\lambda$.
+Under the logarithmic reduction $y=\ln(x/x_m)$, the Pareto shape parameter $\alpha_p$ appears \emph{exactly} as this exponential rate.
+Consequently, throughout this section the quantities $\alpha_{p_{\min}}$ and $\alpha_{p_{\max}}$ should be interpreted as known bounds on the Pareto parameter $\alpha_p$.
 The following corollary summarizes the resulting guarantees.

 \begin{corollary} Given $n$ samples from $\text{Pareto}(x_m, \alpha_p)$, the composition of the log-transform with \Cref{alg:exp-mle} yields an $\epsilon$-differentially private estimate $\tilde \alpha_p$ such that, with probability at least $1 - \beta$,